 Hekate has her dog symbol and her post which would be interesting at the crossroads but I have another association, of the scaffold, the post, which was often placed on a hill, within sight often of the magistrates court, and the church too.
 The dead would often be left hanging, tarred perhaps, or buried in the ground where they were hanged.

-Many of these ancient sites are not built on, except for dog sanctuaries.
+Many of these ancient sites are not built on, and are often used as dog sanctuaries.
 The pillar, the dogs and death!
 As Guardian of Gates and Doorways, like Janus, her faces are so animated and have such capacity to speak and give wisdom.

-This Getting to Know the Goddess course covers many aspects of goddess spirituality, with recommended reading, insights, images, meditations and much more and is available from www.goddess-pages.co.uk
+This Getting to Know the Goddess course covers many aspects of goddess spirituality, with recommended reading, insights, images, meditations and much more.
+It is available from www.goddess-pages.co.uk